msande231/msande231.github.io/syllabus.markdown

 Friendship paradox:
 - Feld (1991).
 "Why your friends have more friends than you do," American Journal of Sociology.
 - Ugander, Karrer, Backstrom, Marlow (2011) "The Anatomy of the Facebook Social Graph," arXiv.
-- Kooti, Hodas, Lerman (2014) "Network Weirdness: Exploring the Origins of Network Paradoxes", Proceedings of ICWSM.
+- Kooti, Hodas, Lerman (2014) "Network Weirdness: Exploring the Origins of Network Paradoxes", ICWSM.
 - Lerman et al. (2016) "The Majority Illusion in Social Networks," PLOS One.
 - Steward et al. (2019) "Information gerrymandering and undemocratic decisions," Nature.